Are you a Christian who longs to be more beautiful? Read this!

 I’ll admit it.
-I am into watching American Idol.
-I like to pick my faves during auditions and see how far they can go.
-I love the emotional drama that is Hollywood Week.
-Yes, I sometimes vote if I feel a young singer needs my support (much to my husband’s chagrin).
-And, I even get a little bummed when my picks get booted off.
-(Sigh.
-The injustice.)
+I’ve watched way too many seasons of American Idol.
+I liked to pick my faves during auditions and see how far they could go.
+I loved the emotional drama of Hollywood Week.
+Yes, I sometimes even voted if I felt a young singer needed my support (much to my husband’s chagrin).

-When American Idol first came out, now thirteen or so seasons ago, a little part of me was worried about whether or not this show was appropriate for Christians to watch.
+When American Idol first came out a little part of me was worried about whether or not this show was appropriate for Christians to watch.
 Though I hadn’t seen the show yet, the title alone concerned me.
-I mean, you only had to make it through one week of Sunday school–at some point in your childhood– to know that anything with the word “idol” in it should be off limits.
+In Sunday School we learned that anything with the word “idol” in it should be off limits.

-Yes, I thought I knew exactly how to follow that first commandment.
-I had to make sure we didn’t have any of those big-bellied Buddha statues on our property, make sure I never surrendered my jewelry to someone wanting to mold it into a golden calf, and generally, avoid anything with the word idol in it — you know, kind of like avoiding high fructose corn syrup.
+Funny thing is, I thought I knew exactly how to follow that first commandment– watching out for anything labeled an idol.
+I made sure we didn’t have any of those big-bellied Buddha statues on our property.
+I never surrendered my jewelry to anyone who asked to mold it into a golden calf.
+Generally, avoid anything with the word idol in it, and I knew I’d be good.
+(Kind of like avoiding “high fructose corn syrup.”)

 How does the idol of beauty work?
 Well, it’s pretty hard to miss.
 Unless you live in a cave, everywhere you look beauty is a beckoning god.
 The pictures in the magazine say, “look like this and you’ll find happiness.”
 The on-screen starlets show us that with the right physical appearance we can have everything this world has to offer.
 Even on Idol you can watch phenomenal singers–who should be lauded just for their talent– transform from normal-looking, attractive girls into women that are more inline with what our culture says is gorgeous — and it looks like they are happier because of it.